Multi-View Projection for Unsupervised Domain Adaptation in 3D Semantic Segmentation: Abstract

 \section{Abstract}

 3D semantic segmentation plays a pivotal role in autonomous driving and road infrastructure analysis, yet state-of-the-art 3D models are prone to severe domain shift when deployed across different datasets.
-We propose a novel multi-view projection framework that excels in both domain generalization (DG) and unsupervised domain adaptation (UDA).
-Our approach first aligns Lidar scans into coherent 3D scenes and renders them from multiple virtual camera poses to create a large-scale synthetic 2D dataset (PC2D).
-We then use it to train a 2D segmentation model in-domain.
-During inference, the model processes hundreds of views per scene; the resulting logits are back-projected to 3D with an occlusion-aware voting scheme to generate final point-wise labels.
-Our framework is modular and enables extensive exploration of key design parameters, such as view generation optimization (VGO), visualization modality optimization (MODO), and 2D model choice.
-We evaluate on the nuScenes and SemanticKITTI datasets under both the DG and UDA settings.
-We achieve state-of-the-art results in UDA and close to state-of-the-art in DG, with particularly large gains on large, static classes.
-Our code and dataset generation tools will be publicly available at https://github.com/andrewcaunes/ia4markings.
+In this paper, we propose an Unsupervised Domain Adaptation approach where a 3D segmentation model is trained on the target dataset using pseudo-labels generated by a novel multi-view projection framework.
+Our approach first aligns Lidar scans into coherent 3D scenes and renders them from multiple virtual camera poses to create large-scale synthetic 2D semantic segmentation datasets in various modalities.
+The generated datasets are used to train an ensemble of 2D segmentation models in point cloud view domain on each modality.
+During inference, the models process a large amount of views per scene; the resulting logits are back-projected to 3D with a depth-aware voting scheme to generate final point-wise labels.
+These labels are then used to fine-tune a 3D segmentation model in the target domain.
+We evaluate our approach Real-to-Real on the nuScenes and SemanticKITTI datasets.
+We also evaluate it Simulation-to-Real with the SynLidar dataset.
+Our contributions are a novel method that achieves state-of-the-art results in Real-to-Real Unsupervised Domain Adaptation, and we also demonstrate an application of our method to segment `rare classes', for which target 3D annotations are not available, by only using 2D annotations for those classes and leveraging 3D annotations for other classes in a source domain.